 – Every day have at least two tablespoons of soaked overnight in water (or plant milk) chia seed with meal as it regulates blood glucose, increases energy, helps to reduce appetite and lose weight, and increases energy.
 Chia seed is also one of the highest plant sources of the very beneficial and anti-inflammatory omega 3 fatty acids.

-– Eliminate the following from your diet: Animal fats, margarines (high in dangerous trans-fats), and bad oils (sunflower oil, soya oil, corn oil, vegetable oil, etc.) as they are high in pro-inflammatory polyunsaturated fatty acid.
+– Eliminate the following from your diet: Animal fats, margarine (high in dangerous trans-fats), and bad oils (sunflower oil, soya oil, corn oil, vegetable oil, etc.) as they are high in pro-inflammatory polyunsaturated fatty acid.
 For cooking use only raw organic coconut oil.
-For salad dressing you may use cold pressed flax oil (but not for cooking).
+For salad dressing, you may use cold pressed flax oil (but not for cooking).

 OMEGA 7 TESTIMONIALS

 Julie Martin, 56: “After taking Omega 7 capsules (Pharma Nord) for 3 weeks my mouth started feeling moister.
 After 6 weeks my eyes were healthier and moister.”